AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/billing-management.md

    ![](assets/billing.png)

+   *Launch Adobe Learning Manager billing*

-1. On the Billing Information page, add the number of users in the **Add Users** field.
+1. On the **Billing Information** page, add the number of users in the **Add Users** field.
 When using a credit card for pre-paid subscriptions, you can see the number of users that you can add for the subscription.
 The number of users you can add must not exceed the number mentioned in the section Remaining.1.

    ![](assets/billing-page-to-manageyoursubscriptionandorders.png)

+   *Add number of users*

 1. After specifying the number of users to add, click Place Order in the upper-right corner of the page.